 - Foster Homes – We need emergency “on-call” fosters who are willing to care for dogs for a minimum of 14 days, if needed.
 We have dogs that can go home with other dogs, cats, and children.
 If you are willing to be an emergency foster, please email [email protected] with the subject “Emergency Dog Foster”.
 Please include your phone number and list any pets in your home.

 - Adopt – If you are thinking about adoption, now is a great time!
-We have waived adoption fees on ALL ANIMALS indefinitely.
+We are conducting adoptions by appointment indefinitely.
 To see our available animals, visit friendsofstrays.org/adopt.

 - Donations – As our adoptions numbers slow, our cost per animal increases and our income from adoption fees decreases.
 We need your support now more than ever to care for our animals and stock foster supplies.
 Please consider making a monetary donation here or donating items off of our Wish List.